1Computer1/megumin-selfbot/README.md

 #### image / images / img / i
 Use `image list` to see a list of all your images.

-Use `image add` to add a image.
+Use `image add` to add an image.
 The first parameter is the image name, the second is the link to the image.
 You can specify a multiple words long image name by enclosing it in double quotes.

-Use `image remove` to remove a image.
+Use `image del` to remove an image.
 You can specify a multiple words long image name by enclosing it in double quotes.

 Use `image reload` to reload the images.json if you have modified it outside of this command.